naston/StableRemaster/README.md

 ## Pipeline
 - Scene Segmentation
+- Object Masking?
 - Background Merging
 - Sampled Outpainting
 - Sharpening?
 (Post Processing)

 ## Setup
 - Clone repo
+- cd into repo folder
-- conda env create -f environment.yml
+- conda env create -f environment.yml (this doesn't work yet so you may have to run each line individually)

-## Libraries
-- Jupyter
-- Numpy
-- OpenCV
-- PySceneDetect
-- StableDiffusion Infinity